apache/apisix-website/blog/en/blog/2022/02/10/splunk-apisix-integration.md

     image_url: "https://avatars.githubusercontent.com/u/36651058?v=4"
 keywords:
 - Apache APISIX
+- API Gateway
 - Splunk
 - Observability
-- API Gateway

-description: This article explains how to configure and use the Splunk HEC service in Cloud-native API Gateway Apache APISIX.
+description: This article describes how to interface with the Splunk HEC service through the splunk-hec-logging plugin in the cloud-native API gateway Apache APISIX.
-tags: [Technology,Ecosystem,Logging]
+tags: [Ecosystem,Plugins]
 ---

 > This article explains how to configure and use the Splunk HEC service in Apache APISIX.